alomia/holberton-system_engineering-devops/0x00-shell_basics/README.md

 1 script - display the contents list of your current directory

 2 script - change from working directory to home directory

+3 script - displays the content in long format